SushantSingh-23-01/LLM_Applications/README.md

 ### Document Summarization

 Implements Map Reduce Summarization Technique.

+Steps:
+- **Map Step**: Large Text is splitted into small text which fits within context window of LLM and then further summarized by it.
+- **Reduce Step**: Collect summaries of chunks from map step and refine them into a single summary using LLM.

 Parameters Suggestion:
 - Temperature: 0.1 - 0.5